 The Governing Body

-All governors/trustees will receive regular and relevant safeguarding training to enable ongoing test and challenge of the effectiveness of school safeguarding policies and procedures, alongside promoting a whole school approach to safeguarding.
+All governors receive regular appropriate safeguarding and child protection training.
+This equips them to strategically test and challenge the effectiveness of school safeguarding policies and procedures, alongside promoting a whole school approach to safeguarding.

 Ensures that Downsell Primary School: